konsim83/TriangleMesh.jl/docs/src/man/examples.md

 *Create a polygon to be meshed manually.*

-First we need to create a polygon - a planar straight-line graph (PSLG) - that desribes a bounded area in the plane.
+First we need to create a polygon - a planar straight-line graph (PSLG) - that describes a bounded area in the plane.
 A PSLG consists of nodes and (optional) segments.
 Each node can (but does not need to) have a marker indicating that it belongs to a certain set and a number of real attributes.
 Each segment can have a marker as well.
 If the set of segments (and the set of segment markers) is empty the polygon is simply a set of unconnected points.

-We will create a polygon that desribes a rhombus with a squared hole in the middle from the node set
+We will create a polygon that describes a rhombus with a squared hole in the middle from the node set
 ```julia
 # size is number_points x 2
 node = [1.0 0.0 ; 0.0 1.0 ; -1.0 0.0 ; 0.0 -1.0 ;